-Kale has been on the rise in detox diet in recent years and for good reason.
-It comes packed with so many anti-inflammatory properties, vitamins, minerals and antioxidants.
+Kale has been on the rise in the detox diet in recent years and for good reason.
+It comes packed with so many anti-inflammatory properties, vitamins, minerals, and antioxidants.
 It helps flush toxins and is often recommended for patients fighting kidney disease.

-This fiber and nutrient-rich juice helps dislodge the bad stuff and flood in the good stuff.
-Not only great for weight loss, they also pack a nice detox punch.
+This fiber and nutrient-rich juice help dislodge the bad stuff and flood in the good stuff.
+Not only great for weight loss, but they also pack a nice detox punch.
 It gets your liver fired up and ready for action while at the same time burning fat.